 Wilbur stared forward rigidly as police officers and CSI technicians poured in and out of Bruno’s.
-Almost a dozen mafioso had been attacked with an explosive device and gunned down at the scene, along with two unknown masked figures and a third who had been strangled in a car.
+Almost a dozen mafioso had been attacked with an explosive device and gunned down at the scene, along with two men in dog masks and a third who had been strangled in a car.
 Nothing had yet been confirmed, but Wilbur caught a particular word lingering in the air – Blackout.
-The cops had given Ryan a serial killer name.
+The cops had given Ryan a codename.

 He checked his phone.
 Nisa had been unable to contact Jessica.
 Fritz was worried he might have been one of the victims – Wilbur assured him he wasn’t.
 Jeff wanted him to call immediately, so he did.